 \subsection{Mixed Landmark model}

-The LOCF landmark approach is very simple.
-However, it does not take into account for any past information besides the last measurement or the fact that potassium, as any biomarker, is measured with error.
-To overcome these limitations, an extension to the previous model consists in modelling the individual potassium trajectories using a linear mixed effect model:
+The LOCF landmark approach is relatively simple.
+However, it does not take into account any past information besides the last measurement or the fact that potassium, as any biomarker, is measured with error.
+To overcome these limitations, an extension to the previous model consists of modelling the individual potassium trajectories using a linear mixed effect model:

 where $\epsilon_i(t)$ is the Gaussian measurement error term with mean 0 and variance $\sigma^2_{\epsilon}$, $f(\cdot)$ is a non-linear function of time, $\balpha$ and $\tilde{\balpha}$ are fixed-effect coefficients for time and baseline covariates respectively and $\textbf{a}\sim N(\textbf{0},\textbf{D}) $ are the random effects coefficients.
-A flexible dependence between overall mean trajectory and time is defined through a cubic b-spline with four degrees of freedom.
-Knots are placed at 25th, 50th and 75th percentile of the measurements times.
-Subject-specific changes in the potassium trajectory can be determined by disease progression as well as drugs intake, hospitalizations, worsening of the renal function.
-These are unobserved longitudinal processes, and their effect on potassium can be taken into account using time related random effects.
-We used a cubic b-spline with four degrees of freedom for the random effects as well, to allow for the estimated individual potassium trajectories to be as flexible as possible.
+A flexible dependence between the overall mean trajectory and time is defined through a natural cubic spline with $d$ degrees of freedom (denoted in the following with $ns(\cdot)$).
+Subject-specific changes in the potassium trajectory can be determined by disease progression as well as drug intake, hospitalizations, and worsening of renal function.
+These are unobserved longitudinal processes, and their effect on potassium can be taken into account using time-related random effects.
+For the random effects, we consider a spline transform of time with the same degrees of freedom used for the fixed effects, to allow for the estimated individual potassium trajectories to be as flexible as possible.

-Now, in the landmark model, we assume that the risk of death depend on a transformation of the estimated value of mean subject specific trajectory at each of the landmark times\cite{Rizopoulos2017}:
+Now, in the landmark model, we assume that the risk of death depends on a transformation of the estimated value of mean subject-specific trajectory at each of the landmark times\cite{Rizopoulos2017}:

-where $\hat{m}_{ih}$ can be predicted at the different landmark time by deriving the empirical Bayes estimates of the random effects and the estimated fixed effects from the linear mixed model in \ref{eqmixed}.
-As in the previous model, a cubic spline was used, as $f(\cdot)$ to allow $\hat{m}_{ih}$ having a non-linear effect on the hazard of death.
+where $\hat{m}_{ih}$ can be predicted at the different landmark times by deriving the empirical Bayes estimates of the random effects and the estimated fixed effects from the linear mixed model in \ref{eqmixed}.
+As in the previous model, a cubic spline was used, as $f(\cdot)$ to allow $\hat{m}_{ih}$ to have a non-linear effect on the hazard of death.

-In the same way as before, we can derive $\hat{m}_{kt}$ at time $t$ for the subject $k$ whom we want to calculate the dynamic prediction based on measurements collected up to $t$.
+In the same way as before, we can derive $\hat{m}_{kt}$ at time $t$ for the subject $k$ for whom we want to calculate the dynamic prediction based on measurements collected up to $t$.
 Therefore, similarly to the LOCF landmark approach, the dynamic predictions are obtained as: